Welcome to the Internationally Educated Midwives Bridging Program (IEMBP)

 Applicants will need to be eligible for and have in place prior to the start of Term 1:

-• study co-op work permit (obtained after acceptance on the course), or
+• study permit & co-op work permit (obtained after acceptance on the course), or

 • have permanent residency, or